AdobeDocs/experience-manager-release-information.en/help/update-release-vehicle-definitions.md

    <td>
     <ul>
      <li>Feature Packs are add-on functionalities and are delivered via Service Packs.
 If an AEM version has released its last service pack, Adobe will not deliver any feature pack for it in future.</li>
-     <li>FPs contain product enhancements, scheduled for a subsequent product release, but delivered early based on the decision of Adobe's Product Management.</li>
+     <li>FPs contain product enhancements, scheduled for a subsequent product release, but delivered early based on the decision of [!DNL Adobe's] Product Management.</li>
      <li>Features are always merged with the next major release and then backported to the AEM version required by the customer</li>
      <li>Common Interest and GA feature packs are merged into the next service pack</li>
     </ul> </td>